wyda/ads_web_api/README.md

 $env:FLASK_ENV='development'
 flask run

-You should now be able to query informaiton according your api devinition from your local machine.
+You should now be able to query information according your api devinition from your local machine.
 The PLC must run on the same PC.

 See also development server on the [flask homepage](https://flask.palletsprojects.com/en/2.1.x/server/) for more information.